Premier League–Football League gulf: Finance

+Parachute Payments

 The Premier League distributes a small portion of its television revenue to clubs that are relegated from the league in the form of "parachute payments".
 Starting with the 2018-19 season, the league stopped disclosing the breakdown of parachute payments each year.
 For clubs that have spent one season in the Premier League, 55% of the total parachute payment is paid in the first year following relegation, with the remaining 45% in year 2.
 Should a club survive at least an additional season in the Premier League before relegation, they'll receive an additional £20 million payment in year 3.
 The three relegated clubs during the 2023–24 season, namely Burnley, Sheffield United and Luton Town received £49 million each in parachute payments during the 2024–25 season.
 Though designed to help teams adjust to the loss of television revenues (the average Premier League team receives £142 million while the average Football League Championship club receives £7.8 million), critics maintain that the payments actually widen the gap between teams that have reached the Premier League and those that have not, leading to the common occurrence of teams returning soon after their relegation.

-This, however, does not take into account former Premier League mainstays which currently are in the Football League, such as the former Wimbledon (who were replaced by Milton Keynes Dons in 2004 following their relocation from South London to Milton Keynes), Sheffield Wednesday and Coventry City, who were founding members of the Premier League and stayed there for between eight and nine years before going down and have yet to return.
-Queens Park Rangers (also a founding Premier League club) saw a 15-year absence from the Premier League, before finally returning for the 2011–12 season but relegated again after 2014–15 and since having adopted a more cautious approach to finances due to unsustainable levels of spending in the Premier League.
-Leeds United saw a 16-year absence from the Premier League, before finally returning for the 2020–21 season, under the guidance of Marcelo Bielsa.
-They were later relegated in the 2022–23 season, but returned again for the 2025–26 season.